mvexel/osm-meet-your-mappers/README.md

 ## API Documentation

-The OSM Changeset Loader provides a REST API for querying changesets.
-The API is built using FastAPI and provides the following endpoint:
+The OSM Changeset Loader provides a REST API for querying changesets and mapper statistics.
+The API is built using FastAPI and provides the following endpoints:

 ### GET /changesets/

+### GET /oldest

+Retrieve the timestamp of the oldest changeset stored in the database.

+### GET /mappers/

+Retrieve statistics about mappers who have contributed within a specified geographic area.

+### GET /metadata

+Returns the latest replication sequence and timestamp, indicating how far back data have been loaded.

 Query parameters:
 - `min_lon` (float): Minimum longitude for bounding box filter
 - `max_lon` (float): Maximum longitude for bounding box filter
 - `min_lat` (float): Minimum latitude for bounding box filter
 - `max_lat` (float): Maximum latitude for bounding box filter
 - `user` (string): Filter by username